Master Swift Model Mapping for JSON Data

 Here’s a breakdown of the code above:

-1. Create an outer container in which search-result.json only includes the keys data and links.
+Create an outer container in which

-4. Based on the search-result.json file, we know both data and links only contain 1 result in the array.
-Hence, we’re setting variables to store the only instance of those sub-models.
+search-result.jsonfile, we know bothdataandlinksonly contain 1 result in the array.
+Hence, we’re setting variables to store the only instance of those sub-models.Using those sub-models, set up all variables for

 We’re getting close!
 Our next step is implementing the encode(to:) function that is required whenever we have sub-models.
 It’s simply the reverse of the initializer we just wrote and converts our properties back into nested containers.